Herbert Trackman Planetarium

 Located in Room F-1001 on Joliet Junior College's Main Campus, the Trackman Planetarium welcomes the public to experience the wonders of the cosmos.
 Our 55-seat, theatre-style dome offers an immersive environment where science comes to life.
 No registration required.
 Join us for free public shows every Tuesday and Thursday evening 6:00-7:00p.m. (unless otherwise noted).

-Private community group presentations are also available during field trip hours or select Tuesday and Thursday evenings.
+Private group presentations are also available during field trip hours or select Tuesday and Thursday evenings.
 Whether you're a Scout troop, library, day care, senior center, special needs facility, church, or lifelong learner organization, we offer engaging, private shows that inspire curiosity and spark discovery.

 Contact fieldtripcoordinator@jjc.edu or call (815) 280-2601 for more information